-ITEC1501 and ITEC1504.
+Credits: 3 Prerequisite: ITEC1501 and ITEC1504.
+Exclusions: Unavailable to students with credit for ITEC310.
 This course introduces programming in Visual Basic, the popular Windows application development environment.
 Students will learn how to create object-oriented graphical user interfaces by using object linking and embedding, dynamic data interchange, and visual basic forms, events, properties and controls.

-SYSTEM SECURITY & CONTROL

-ITEC1504, ITEC1507, ITEC2501, and ITEC2505.
+ITEC3504 SYSTEM SECURITY & CONTROL Credits: 3 Prerequisite: ITEC1504, ITEC1507, ITEC2501, and ITEC2505.
+Exclusions: Unavailable to students with credit for ITEC316.
 This course provides a systematic approach to computer and information security.
 It covers methods for auditing computer systems, cost and effectiveness of systems control measures, and fundamentals of implementing a system security program.
 The development of a Threat and Risk Assessment (TRA) and the review of control objectives for systems are key aspects.

-MID-RANGE OPERATING SYSTEMS

-ITEC1503 and ITEC1504 or permission of instructor
+ITEC3505 MID-RANGE OPERATING SYSTEMS Credits: 3 Prerequisite: ITEC1503 and ITEC1504 or permission of instructor Exclusions: Unavailable to students with credit for ITEC318.
 This course will provide hands-on experience with mid-range operating systems.
-The core of a mid-range operating system, utilities, multi-user log-on management, system configuration, and file systems will be covered in depth.
+The core of mid-range operating system, utilities, multi-user log-on management, system configuration, and file systems will be covered in depth.